-Items measured at fair value on a recurring basis include Series A purchase rights (Note 8).
-The carrying values of the Company's cash, prepaid expenses, VAT receivable and deposits approximate their fair values due to their short term nature.
+Items measured at fair value on a recurring basis included Series A purchase rights prior to their exercise in 2015 (Note 8).
+The carrying values of the Company's cash and restricted cash, prepaid expenses, VAT receivable and deposits approximate their fair values due to their short term nature.
+The carrying value of the Company's loan payable was considered a reasonable estimate of fair value because the Company's interest rate is near current market rates for instruments with similar characteristics.